SeyiCodes/terraform-beginner-bootcamp-2023/README.md

 To automatically approve a `terraform apply`, you can make use of the `-auto-approve` flag eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+The `terraform destroy` command is used to tear down and destroy the infrastructure resources managed by Terraform.
+It's essentially the opposite of terraform apply, which creates or updates resources based on your Terraform configuration.

+Again to automatically approve a `terraform destroy`, you can make use of the `-auto-approve` flag eg. `terraform destroy --auto-approve`

 ### Terraform Lock Files

 `.terraform.lock.hcl` is a file that locks the version of providers or modules used in a project.